 ‘Travel is the best education you can give yourself.’

-Growing up, I heard this advice a lot from my Grandma as she was showing us photos and telling us all about her latest trip.
+Growing up, I heard this a lot from my Grandmam, often as she was showing us photos and telling us all about her latest trip.

 She saw the world and inspired me to do the same.

-A lifelong teacher, she knew the value of education, but also knew that the world had so much more to offer than you could ever find in a classroom.
+Grandma was teacher her whole life and knew the importance of education.
+However, she also knew that the world had so much more to offer than you could ever find within the four walls of a classroom.

 Happy birthday my travelling Grandma!
 I hope everyone up there enjoys your travel stories as much as I always did!
 Xo